 Details

 International sanctions against Russian drone manufacturers were intended to degrade production capacity.
-In practice, Supercam, a key Russian UAV manufacturer, achieved a tenfold production increase after designation.
+In practice, Supercam, a key Russian UAV manufacturer, achieved a tenfold increase in production after its designation.
 The objective of this investigation was to identify the specific mechanism enabling this evasion, map the corporate structures exploiting it, and formulate concrete recommendations for closing the gap.

 Identifiers Over Names